edli2000/connectfour/README.md

 Provide an overview of each of the classes in your code, and what their function is in the overall game.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ConnectFour.java: This class provides the core logic for the game's functionality, including
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; how to place pieces (+ simulate gravity), how to track which player's turn it is, and laying out
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the logic for the win conditions.
+  1. ConnectFour.java: This class provides the core logic for the game's functionality, including how to place pieces (+ simulate gravity), how to track which player's turn it is, and laying out the logic for the win conditions.
 It also contains methods that "do the work" of the buttons.
-This
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; class manages the state for key components of the game, such as the current player turn the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; winner of the game, etc.
+This class manages the state for key components of the game, such as the current player turn the winner of the game, etc.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; FileLineIterator.java: This class provides a wrapper around an iterator such that it can read
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a file line-by-line, which is integral to the save/load game functionality.
-Whenever a user loads
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a new game, this class helps the ConnectFour class pre-populate the game board.
+  2. FileLineIterator.java: This class provides a wrapper around an iterator such that it can read a file line-by-line, which is integral to the save/load game functionality.
+Whenever a user loads a new game, this class helps the ConnectFour class pre-populate the game board.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Game.java: This class provides the visual and controllable aspects of the game.
-It consists of
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; rendering a visual user interface using Java Swing, such as rendering a home screen with different
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; button options, an instructions page consisting of text and a back button, a new game screen that
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; is just a blank, new game board, and a load game screen that includes a text input options for the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; file path and the resulting partially-completed game board that is generated from the text file.
+  3. Game.java: This class provides the visual and controllable aspects of the game.
+It consists of rendering a visual user interface using Java Swing, such as rendering a home screen with different button options, an instructions page consisting of text and a back button, a new game screen that is just a blank, new game board, and a load game screen that includes a text input options for the file path and the resulting partially-completed game board that is generated from the text file.
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This class implements the action listeners for each button click and redirects them to a new
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; method in GameBoard to modify the game state.
+  This class implements the action listeners for each button click and redirects them to a new method in GameBoard to modify the game state.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; GameBoard.java: This class keeps track of the game state in a visual format is provides the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; interface by which the users can interact with the game.
-It contains the main 2D array game board
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; as well as the pieces and the status bar to indicate the status of the gameplay.
-Also, it includes
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the action listeners for the mouse clicks on each column and helps modify the pieces accordingly.
+  4. GameBoard.java: This class keeps track of the game state in a visual format is provides the interface by which the users can interact with the game.
+It contains the main 2D array game board as well as the pieces and the status bar to indicate the status of the gameplay.
+Also, it includes the action listeners for the mouse clicks on each column and helps modify the pieces accordingly.
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The game state can be modified by adding a piece, undoing a move, saving the state, or loading an
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; existing game and pre-populating the game board.
+  The game state can be modified by adding a piece, undoing a move, saving the state, or loading an existing game and pre-populating the game board.

 Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Not really, implementation went relatively smoothly.
-The only thing that required a little more
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; effort was coordinating the game saving and loading an existing game functionalities, since both
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; needed very strict criteria in order to function properly.
-The save needed to save the list of
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; moves up until that point in an orderly manner, and cannot function if the game is over, and the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; file name needed to be distinct each time, and needed to override existing file names/data
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; whenever the game/home screen was re-launched.
-The load existing game functionality needed to make
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the right moves in the right order, while updating the status indicated on the game board and
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; keeping track of the current player.
-Further, exceptions needed to be handled here, which added
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; another layer of complexity.
+The only thing that required a little more effort was coordinating the game saving and loading an existing game functionalities, since both needed very strict criteria in order to function properly.
+The save needed to save the list of moves up until that point in an orderly manner, and cannot function if the game is over, and the file name needed to be distinct each time, and needed to override existing file names/data whenever the game/home screen was re-launched.
+The load existing game functionality needed to make the right moves in the right order, while updating the status indicated on the game board and keeping track of the current player.
+Further, exceptions needed to be handled here, which added another layer of complexity.

 Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Based on the above description of each class, I think this design represents a good separation of
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; functionality.
-The Game Class implements functionality for all of the tangential components of the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; game, such as the pop up window frames, screens for user interaction, and button functionality.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Based on the above description of each class, I think this design represents a good separation of functionality.
+The Game Class implements functionality for all of the tangential components of the game, such as the pop up window frames, screens for user interaction, and button functionality.
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All calls from the Game Class is made to the GameBoard Class.
-The GameBoard class provides the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ways to interact and manipulate the underlying game state, either by controllers such as mouse
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; clicks or by altering the display of the game board in response to some change in state.
-All calls
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; from the GameBoard Class are made to either the FileLineIterator Class (once) or to the underlying
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; model of the game state within the ConnectFour Class.
-The ConnectFour Class represents the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; underlying model and contains the logic of the game and it is disconnected from but communicates
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; with the viewer/controller functionalities.
-Lastly, the FileLineIterator is a helper wrapper
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; supporting the File IO functionality of the game.
+  All calls from the Game Class is made to the GameBoard Class.
+The GameBoard class provides the ways to interact and manipulate the underlying game state, either by controllers such as mouse clicks or by altering the display of the game board in response to some change in state.
+All calls from the GameBoard Class are made to either the FileLineIterator Class (once) or to the underlying model of the game state within the ConnectFour Class.
+The ConnectFour Class represents the underlying model and contains the logic of the game and it is disconnected from but communicates with the viewer/controller functionalities.
+Lastly, the FileLineIterator is a helper wrapper supporting the File IO functionality of the game.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The private states are well encapsulated, as there isn't any way for the classes to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; modify each other's private states, especially the private states relating to critical game states
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; and logic components within the ConnectFour Class.
-Whenever the underlying state of the game in
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the ConnectFour Class needs to be accessed, say, by the GameBoard Class for file saving purposes, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the GameBoard Class only receives a clone of the list of moves made, for example, so there is no
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; way for the methods within GameBoard (or any other class, for that matter), to directly alter or
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; manipulate the state of the game in an unintended or malicious manner.
-Because the private states
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; of the game model are insulated from outside manipulation, these states are well encapsulated.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The private states are well encapsulated, as there isn't any way for the classes to modify each other's private states, especially the private states relating to critical game states and logic components within the ConnectFour Class.
+Whenever the underlying state of the game in the ConnectFour Class needs to be accessed, say, by the GameBoard Class for file saving purposes, the GameBoard Class only receives a clone of the list of moves made, for example, so there is no way for the methods within GameBoard (or any other class, for that matter), to directly alter or manipulate the state of the game in an unintended or malicious manner.
+Because the private states of the game model are insulated from outside manipulation, these states are well encapsulated.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Around halway through the project, I realized the methods to modify the internal state of the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; game with respect to saving the current game state and pre-populating the game state with a loaded
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; partially-complete game were both being run in the GameBoard Class, meaning I needed to access the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; list of move being held in the ConnectFour Class.
-This disrupted the chain of command, since
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; classes are now reaching into each other's domains.
-Thus, I decided to refactor my code and have
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a helper function in GameBoard call a class in ConnectFour that actually does the altering of the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; internal game state (either saving a copy/clone of the list of moves to a text file or &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; pre-populating the current board with a list of moves from a text file).
-Through this refactoring, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I was able to keep the responsibilities of each class distinct and separated, preventing any other
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; encapsualtion related issues.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Around halway through the project, I realized the methods to modify the internal state of the game with respect to saving the current game state and pre-populating the game state with a loaded partially-complete game were both being run in the GameBoard Class, meaning I needed to access the list of move being held in the ConnectFour Class.
+This disrupted the chain of command, since classes are now reaching into each other's domains.
+Thus, I decided to refactor my code and have a helper function in GameBoard call a class in ConnectFour that actually does the altering of the internal game state (either saving a copy/clone of the list of moves to a text file or pre-populating the current board with a list of moves from a text file).
+Through this refactoring, I was able to keep the responsibilities of each class distinct and separated, preventing any other encapsualtion related issues.

 # External Resources